Can Veterinary Emergency Center be my family veterinarian?

 Can I visit my pet while he or she is hospitalized?

 We understand that being separated from your pet can be hard.
 We make every effort to allow you to visit your furry friend during their stay with us.
 We do, however, ask that you call and let us know when to expect you for the visit.
 If your pet is ambulatory and their current treatment plan allows it, we can let you take your dog on a short leash walk.

 Are you able to provide medical advice over the phone?

-Because of the serious and sensitive nature of emergency and critical care veterinary medicine, Veterinary Emergency Center does not give medical diagnoses or advice over the phone or through e-mail.
+Because of the serious and sensitive nature of emergency and critical care veterinary medicine, Veterinary Emergency Center does not give medical diagnoses or advice over the phone or through email.
 The health of your pet is very important to us.
-We believe that in order to give you and your pet the best care, we must see your animal before we can accurately give a diagnosis or advice.
-We are open nights, weekends and holidays for emergency and critical cases.
+We believe that in order to give you and your pet the best care, we must see them in person before we can accurately give a diagnosis or advice.
+We are open nights, weekends, and holidays for emergency and critical cases.